katakombi/multinode_sshwrapper/README.md

 ## Credits

-Credit to whom it is due: DOCKER_MPIWRAPPER_LINK_COMING!
+Credit to whom it is due: https://github.com/ambu50/docker-ib-mpi